Michèle Laroque

-Michèle Laroque ([miʃɛl laʁɔk]; born 15 June 1960) is a French actress, comedian, humorist, producer and screenwriter.
+Michèle Laroque ([miʃɛl laʁɔk]; born 15 June 1960) is a French actress, comedienne, humorist, producer and screenwriter.

 Early life

 Michèle Laroque was born in Nice in the department of Alpes-Maritimes.
 She is the daughter of Romanian dancer and violinist Doina Trandabur, who fled to France to escape Gheorghe Gheorghiu-Dej's regime in Communist Romania.
 Her father is French doctor Claude Laroque, who met Doina a year earlier during a tour.
 Michèle is also the niece of Pierre Laroque, the creator of Social Security in France.
 She studied economics and English, taking comedy classes at the same time in Antibes and then moving to America on a campus in Austin, Texas.
 In 1979, along with her best friend, she was victim of a car accident that resulted in two years of hospitalisation, a long convalescence and several months of reeducation.
 Following an extended coma and associated psychological trauma, she made the decision to become a comedian.